andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

   $$\begin{matrix} \phantom 0 \phantom0 \texttt{1} \texttt{1} \texttt{1} \\ \underline{\texttt{+}\texttt{ }\texttt{ }\texttt{9}\texttt{9}\texttt{9}}  \\ \phantom0 \texttt{1110} \end{matrix}$$

 #### Step 3: "Take a break"
-Basically I stopped there and went on to the next set of problems (the ones we get onto later in this post)
+Basically I stopped there and went on to the next set of problems.
+(The ones we get onto later in this post.)

 #### Step 4: "Sleep"
-This involved working each and every of the steps I described above. _Then, dear reader, I slept._
+This involved working each and every of the steps I described above.

+_Then, dear reader, I slept._

 #### Step 5: "Do another repetition"
 First thing next morning, I worked the problem yet again, following each and every one of the original steps.
 Oakley states "your understanding should be deeper" and she's right - the repetitions (and breaks) meant that now certain visual elements of both the problem and the solution came to me.
 I've captured these realisations below in the "Tricks learned" section below as _"many patterns you can spot visually"_ and _"have lots of space around your problems as you work"_

 #### Step 6: "Add another problem"
-At this point I kept going into the Multiplication problem in the second half of this post.
+At this point I kept on going, launching into the Multiplication problem that is the subject of the second half of this post.

 #### Step 7:  "Do 'active' repetitions"
-I take a walk out at lunch, and drive to and from work which takes 40 - 60 minutes each way, so on all of these occasions I repeated the solutio steps to myself, making sure I visualised evrerything fully.
+I take a walk out at lunch, and drive to and from work which takes 40 - 60 minutes each way, so on all of these occasions I repeated the solution steps to myself, making sure I visualised everything fully.

 And that's it.
 It felt like it worked really well.
 It didn't feel self-patronising either.
 By focussing on something mathematically simple, I just freed up space to grokk the process itself, and how it felt when it acted.
 I did also get a far better, and more explicit understanding of the nuances of the patterns inherant in the Addition Algorithm.